 Booking com left the hoteliers unpaid

-The traveler Booking.com has left thousands of dollars unpaid to hoteliers and other partners around the world for months, citing "a technical issue" to blame.
+Travel website Booking.com has left thousands of dollars unpaid to hoteliers and other partners around the world for months, citing "a technical issue".

 bookingcom banner

-The issue is widespread in Thailand, Indonesia and Europe among hoteliers who express their frustration in groups at as rumors flare up about the causes that caused the of payments.
+The issue is widespread in Thailand, Indonesia and Europe among hoteliers venting their frustration on Facebook groups as rumors swirl about what caused the payment problems.

 Typically, if a customer books a hotel through Booking.com and chooses to pay in advance, the site takes the payment and passes it on to the hotel, deducting a small commission.